 The short answer is that it's highly unlikely.
 Unregulated Introducers, by definition, are outside of the jurisdiction of the Financial Conduct Authority, meaning that it's difficult to hold them responsible for what they did and didn't tell you, what they did or didn't do...

-But the silver lining is, most of the time they will have got a financial adviser involved to make the pension transfer happen, and it may be with THEM that you have a claim for financial loss through your pension, as it's often the adviser that has the responsibility to tell you when an investment isn't suitable.
+...the silver lining is, often they will have got a financial adviser involved to make the pension transfer happen, and it may be with THEM that you have a claim for financial loss through your pension, as it's often the adviser that has the responsibility to tell you when an investment isn't suitable.

 You can explore ways to make a claim over your SIPP pension with our FREE initial assessment!